digao-dalpiaz/Dam/README.md

    - New global function `DamParams` to fill parameters when using Dam Message methods.
 This is needed for Delphi versions below XE8, because didn't have dynamic array as type support.
    - Removed uses `System.ImageList` from DamList unit (design-time package), because is not supported by Delphi versions below XE8.
+   - Removed `AutoWidth` property in TDam.
+Now there is a new property `FixedWidth` in TDamMsg component, so you can specify custom width by message.
+The component will keep auto-width internal function if FixedWidth is zero (default value).
+   - Fixed message window width bug behavior because of DzHTMLText updates.

 - 04/26/2020